Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Analysis of enforced local orbits on branches

-\begin{customprop}{4.5} Let $(T,X_{0})$ be as before.
+\begin{prop} Let $(T,X_{0})$ be as before.
 Let $T_{w}$ be a fractal branch in $T$ with $w^{-}\in V(T)$.
 Then the blinking sequence of $w^{-}$ refines a sequence generated by digraph (F10-9) or (F11-8) corresponding to the type of $T_{w}$.